green-api/whatsapp-api-client-java/README.md

 To get started, you will need to create an object of the GreenApiClient class.
 Since you are using Spring, you can do this in two ways:

-1. Use a ready-made bean that is a street client according to the parameters in the yml file.
-To do this, specify the parameters of your instance in application.yml in the following form.
+1. Use a ready-made bean that the client builds according to the parameters in the yml file.
+To do this, specify the parameters of your instance in application.yml in the following form:

 ```
 green-api: